Leadenhall Street: South side

-1 Leadenhall Street – a 7-storey office building, built in 1986-89 for Royal Sun Alliance, known as Leadenhall Court.
-It was designed in the post-modern style by Whinney Mackay-Lewis.
+One Leadenhall – a 36-storey office building, including a 5-storey base with a grid of pre-cast concrete and glass panels, and a recessed glass tower above, designed by Make Architects.
+Construction started in 2021.
 The site was part of the Roman basilica in the 2nd century, and was occupied by the original Leaden Hall, first recorded in 1309.
-The current building will be redeveloped as a 36-storey office building, including a 5-storey base with a grid of pre-cast concrete and glass panels, and a recessed glass tower above, designed by Make Architects.

 Side street: Whittington Avenue leading to Leadenhall Market.

 7-10 Leadenhall Street – a 6-storey office building, built in 1924–27.
 It was the head office of Friends Provident during 1929–57.
 It was occupied by the Iraqi Rafidain Bank until it went into liquidation in 2008.
 The building was acquired shortly after by the Iraqi Ministry of Foreign Affairs, initially used as a Commercial Attaché to its main embassy in Kensington.
 The Ministry still retains the freehold interest in the property, although the building has been vacant for a number of years.
 The building was briefly taken over by the Occupy London movement in January 2012.

 11 Leadenhall Street - a 6-storey 3-bay office building, built in 1912 for the Bank of Adelaide.
 It was later occupied by the National Westminster Bank.

 12 Leadenhall Street - a stone arch is all that remains of the former Lloyd’s Building, which was built in 1928 and demolished in 1979.
 The arch was designed by Sir Edwin Cooper in 1922 as a war memorial for the Lloyd’s Rooms at the Royal Exchange, and moved to Leadenhall Street in 1928.
 From 1729 to 1861 this site was occupied by East India House.

 Lloyd’s of London, 1 Lime Street - a 14-storey office building designed by Richard Rogers Partnership and built in 1978-86 for the insurance market, Lloyd’s of London.
 The building exemplifies the high-tech style, and is distinctive in having services such as staircases, lifts, ducts, electrical conduits and water pipes on the outside, with the aim of creating a flexible uncluttered space inside.
 It was the youngest structure to obtain Grade I listing.